Exploring the Macroscopic Properties and Nonradial Oscillations of Proto-Neutron Stars: Effects of Temperature, Entropy, and Lepton Fraction: Formalism

 where $q_i$ stands for the charge of particle $i$ also $\mu_n , \mu_p , \mu_e$ and $\mu_{\nu_e}$ are chemical potentials of neutron, proton, electron and neutrino respectively.
 Finally, conservation holds for the densities of baryons and leptons.

-$\rho_B$ represents the overall density of baryons, $Y_l$ represents the fraction of leptons with a particular flavour, and $\rho_{l(\nu_l)}$ represents the density of leptons (or leptonic neutrinos) \cite{zhou2017effects,Pons_1999,PRAKASH19971,camelio2018early,PhysRevLett.66.2701}.
+$\rho_B$ represents the overall density of baryons, $Y_l$ represents the fraction of leptons with a particular flavour, and $\rho_{l(\nu_l)}$ represents the density of leptons (or leptonic neutrinos)~\citep{2017IJMPD..2650077Z, Pons_1999, PRAKASH19971,2018arXiv180101350C, PhysRevLett.66.2701}.
 The densities of these particles are described using the Fermi-Dirac distribution, denoted by $f_{l(\nu_l)} (k,T)$ for leptons and neutrinos and their respective antiparticles, represented by $f_{\bar l(\bar \nu_l)} (k,T)$.
 It is important to remember that the lepton number is no longer conserved in the extreme neutrino-free case, when $\mu_{\nu_l}=\mu_{\bar\nu_l}=0$. \\ Self-consistent solutions are sought for the Dirac equations (\ref{MFlep}) involving the baryons and leptons and the field equations (\ref{eqphi}) involving the mesonic fields $\sigma$, $\omega$, $\rho$, and $\phi$ for a given total baryon density $n$.

-The energy density and pressure of the neutron star matter may be calculated from the chemical potential and species density at a given $n$ \cite{PhysRevC.89.044001,raithel2021realistic}.
-From the stress-energy momentum tensor, the other thermodynamic variables can be easily calculated \cite{Fetter,Kochankovski_2022}.
+The energy density and pressure of the NS matter can be calculated from the chemical potential and species density at a given $n$~\citep{PhysRevC.89.044001, PhysRevD.104.063016}.
+From the stress-energy momentum tensor, the other thermodynamic variables can be easily calculated~\citep{Fetter, Kochankovski_2022}.

 The energy density $\epsilon$ can be calculated as:

 Using the thermodynamic relation, we can finally determine the pressure.